Victguo/collab-timetable-app/README.md

 - Interactive timetable planner and scheduler, where the users will able to collaborate with each other to plan events and coordinate schedules.
 - Users can create a timetable and then share the timetable with others (like friends and classmates) where each person invited can either edit or view the timetable based on permissions granted by the creator.
     - This allows for the users to easily coordinate their schedules (for example planning their classes together)
-    - Users will have the option to fill out timeslots with an event, and the slot will display their name, the title of the event, and an optional description of the event
+    - Users will have the option to fill out timeslots with an event, and the slot will display their name, the title of the event, and an optional description and location of the event
         - Users with edit access can edit slots (for example to add their own name to it if 2 people are in the same class)
     - There will be a notification option where users can be notified prior to an event (like text or email)